Setting up the Eclipse Environment

 Launch Eclipse from the "eclipse" executable file, or "Eclipse" app on Mac

 You will be asked to select a "Workspace".
 If you're not sure, select the default and check "Use this as the default and do not ask again"

 Set up Eclipse just how you would like to work with it.
 See here for more details or search Help within Eclipse

-Ensure that you set Eclipse to use the Java JDK installed on your system, otherwise you won't be able to debug Java code.
+Ensure that you set Eclipse to use the JDK 8 installed on your system, otherwise you won't be able to debug Java code.
 Set this up in Preferences, Java, Installed JREs and add the JDK.